solislemuslab/potato-seed-cert/README.md

-# Bioinformatics Dashboard for the WI Potato and Vegetable Growers Association
+# Dashboard for the WI Potato and Vegetable Growers Association

-This is a bioinformatics online dashboard for the data analysis and data visualization of the certification database of the seed potato production.
+This is an online dashboard for the data analysis and data visualization of the certification database of the seed potato production.

 # Usage